shouvikmistry/Mini-Projects-Web-Dev/Dark Mode Webpage/readme.md

-# Welcome 🖐 to the CSS Card
+# Welcome 🖐 to the Multi coloured Webpage
-It is a simple CSS project which Shows A card.
+It is a simple CSS project which Shows Dark mode using CSS variable.

 ## Demo view
 ![Default View](snap.png)